-Pin Assignments
+Interface Connector Pin Assignments

-Pin assignments for the 1 o interface are shown in Figure 7.
+Pin assignments for the I/O interface are shown in Figure 8.
 They are shown as viewed from the connector side of the channel and control unit tailgates.
-Two interface cables connect the channel to the first of a group of control units.
+Two interface cables (three cables for the optional two-byte interface) connect the channel to the first of a group of control units.
 Signals are assigned corresponding pin numbers on the channel and control unit connectors (see Appendix B).

-Figure 7.
-I/O Interface Connector Pin Assignments
+Figure 8.
+I/O Interface Connector Pin Assignment